varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 The important decisions to make are:

 #.
-Who should have access to the Command Line Interface ?
+Who should have access to the Command Line Interface?

 #.
-Which parameters can they change ?
+Which parameters can they change?

 #.
-Will inline-C code be allowed ?
+Will inline-C code be allowed?

 #.
-If/how VMODs will be restricted ?
+If/how VMODs will be restricted?

 CLI interface access
 ^^^^^^^^^^^^^^^^^^^^